cindysridykhan/instruct_storyteller_tinyllama2/README.md

 # Training and Fine-Tuning LLM in Python and PyTorch

 This repository contains a standalone low-level Python and PyTorch code to train and fine-tune a small version of the Llama2 LLM.
+See the [associated blogpost](https://medium.com/@cindy.sridykhan/how-to-train-and-fine-tune-an-instruct-llama2-model-in-pytorch-6cbe11de2b34).
 The LLM I trained follows instructions to write tiny stories.

 **Demo**